The Bandura curve

 To illustrate this, imagine a child’s first steps.
-First it sits, then crawls, then stands, then falls.
+First, it sits, then crawls, then stands, then falls.
 Eventually, on seeing a favourite toy, it takes a step or two towards it – then falls over… Those first hesitant steps take a while to arrive, but by the time baby can take them, progress is easier.
-And of course, though they have the new skill, their little legs still haven’t the necessary strength.
+And of course, though they have a new skill, their little legs still haven’t the necessary strength.

 When we can see ourselves improving, we start taking responsibility.
 Then we take responsibility in other areas of life – like a successful slimmer who takes more sleep, feels more refreshed than for a long time in the morning, and consequently feels better at work.